derivefinance/derive-escrow/README.md

 # derive-escrow
 The smart contract in this repository are used to escrow the Derive DAO Token (DRV).

-There are two types of escrow contracts in this repository.

 ### DeriveEscrow.sol
 This contract is used to escrow DRV destined to private investors and public token sale.